hoangvvo/nextjs-mongodb-app/README.md

 #### Environmental variables

-Environment variable will be read from `.env` file using [`dotenv`](https://www.npmjs.com/package/dotenv).
-In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers.
+Environment variable will be read from `.env` file (which **should not** be commited) using [`dotenv`](https://www.npmjs.com/package/dotenv).
+In production, it is recommended to set the environment variables using the options provided by your cloud/hosting providers instead.

-The environment variables [will be inlined during build time](https://nextjs.org/docs#build-time-configuration) and thus should not be included in front-end codebase.
+The environment variables [will be inlined during build time](https://nextjs.org/docs#build-time-configuration) and thus should not be used in front-end codebase.

 Required environmental variables in this project include: